Skip to content

 The simplest tooling set-up for rotary die cutting consists of one die and one material

-Material costs make up about 70-80% of total costs on average.
+Material costs make up a large part of your final pricing, so it’s essential to use converters that source your materials most efficiently.
+On average, material costs make up 70-80% of total costs.
 For some applications and startups, this is an enormous financial burden.

-Because we build custom parts, it doesn’t make sense to stock up on every adhesive tape we can.
+Because Strouse builds custom parts, it doesn’t make sense for us to stock up on every type of adhesive tape (especially considering tape expires).
 As a result, we’re forced to work around suppliers’ Minimum Order Quantity (MOQ), which determines the amount of product we have to buy for them to sell.

 Suppliers generally have a minimum order quantity because their adhesive rolls are pre-made in 48-, 54-, or 60-inch standard lengths.
 The MOQ is in their best interest to minimize their set-up times.
 Fixed costs are associated with firing up machines, so they have to make it worthwhile.

-Early in the product lifecycle, the amount of material included in the MOQ is more than what we need to build your order.
+Early in your product’s lifecycle, the amount of material included in the MOQ is often more than what we need to build your order.
 In these cases, we either factor it into the total material cost or use a smaller distributor at a higher price point.

 Die cutting a roll of material creates waste, but you might not realize how quickly the waste adds up.